Diegoriv-era/CS-425/Assignments/01/Report.md

 ### Initial Review

-Looking at [01's profile](01.prof), the hottest function was `Transform::float4::perspectiveDivide() const`, which consumed around 28% of the program's execution time.
+Looking at [01's profile](01.prof), the hottest function was `Transform::float4::dot(Vertex const&) const`, which consumed around 21% of the program's execution time.
 There's not a lot in that function, but it does three floating-point divisions, so perhaps that's something to try optimizing.

 ### Trying to make `perspectiveDivide()` go faster